 For shows that premiere in the winter as mid-season replacements, a full season can range anywhere from 8-13 episodes.
 These shows typically don’t get additional episodes.
 Chicago P.D.
 (NBC) was an exception, adding two additional episodes to its original 13-episode order.

 Most of these shows were allowed to finish out their runs after they were cancelled or are still on the air.
 Examples include Mixology (ABC), Friends with Better Lives (CBS), Growing Up Fisher (NBC) and Intelligence (CBS).

 Like mid-season replacements, shows that premiere in the spring usually only run for 8-13 episodes.
 These used to be referred to as spring tryouts and are the unlucky shows that debut only months or weeks before network executives put together the following season’s fall schedule.
 Bad Teacher on CBS premiered on April 24th, less than three weeks before the network announced its 2014-2015 schedule.
 It was doomed from the start.

 A Word About Availability

 Will any of the new obscurities of the 2013-2014 season be released on DVD or Blu-ray?
-The Crazy Ones and The Tomorrow People probably has the best chance of getting a physical release.
+The Crazy Ones and The Tomorrow People probably stand the best chance of getting a physical release.
 It’s unlikely any will be syndicated.
 But in this brave new digital world we live in there are still a lot of options for viewing new obscurities.